JayLau123/Molecular-dynamics-simulation-NVE-/README.md

 Please find more detailed comments in jupyter notebook.

-A brief Numerical analysis of time step $\Delta t$ in MD
+Question: how to choose the best time step $\Delta t$ in MD?
+A brief Numerical analysis of $\Delta t$.